mniederw/MnCommonPsToolLib/Readme.txt

 - LICENSE_GPL3.txt : Standard License file.

+- Releasenotes.txt : Releasenotes for last and previously released versions.

-- Examples\*.ps1 : examples to show usage of library.
+- Examples\*.ps1 : examples to show usage of this library.